Shunsuke Mutai

-Shunsuke Mutai (務台 俊介, Mutai Shunsuke) is a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature), having been elected in the 2012 general election.
+Shunsuke Mutai (務台 俊介, Mutai Shunsuke) is a Japanese politician of the Liberal Democratic Party who served in the House of Representatives in the Diet (national legislature).
+He was first elected in the 2012 general election.
 He is a former career bureaucrat in the Ministry of Internal Affairs and Communications (briefly serving as Director of the CLAIR London Office) and graduate of University of Tokyo.
-Having unsuccessfully contested his Nagano no. 2 constituency in the 2009 general election, he then served as a professor of local administration at Kanagawa University.
+Having unsuccessfully contested the Nagano 2nd district in the 2009 general election, he then served as a professor of local administration at Kanagawa University.

 Mutai was Secretary to the Alliance of Legislators who wish to legislate for Mountain Day, which was inaugurated in August 2016.